tauri-apps/tauri/README.md

 ## Development

-Tauri is a relatively complex system composed of a number of moving pieces.
+Tauri is a system composed of a number of moving pieces:

 ### Infrastructure
 - git for code management